ryangerardwilson/terminallove/README.md

 STEP V - NAME YOUR BOT AND MAKE THE BOT EXECUTABLE SYSTEM WIDE
 ***

+1. Update the init.sh files to contain the absolute paths to the init.sh and main.py files.
-1. Make the init.sh and main.py files executable.
+2. Make the init.sh and main.py files executable.
 3. Create a symbolic link for init.sh and name your bot.

 ```